MinatoLoader: Accelerating Machine Learning Training Through Efficient Data Preprocessing: Introduction

 However, when preprocessing times vary across samples, tuning these parameters alone is not enough to avoid training delays and GPU stalls.
 This is because PyTorch constructs each batch synchronously, by waiting for all individual samples to be ready before sending it to the GPU.
 As a result, a single slow sample can block the entire batch and cause head-of-line blocking, where a single sample delays the batch creation to undergo training despite other samples being ready.
 This inefficiency is evident in the PyTorch DataLoader pipeline (Figure~\ref{fig:pytorch-pipeline}), and results in significant GPU underutilization (Figure~\ref{fig:motiv-gpu-idle}).
 For instance, during heavy data transformations, the GPU often remains idle.
 Our experiments reveal that data preprocessing times can vary significantly across samples, even within the same dataset (\cref{subsec:motivation-preprocessing-variability}).
 For example, in an image segmentation workload using the 3D-UNet model~\cite{10.1007/978-3-319-46723-8_49}, preprocessing times range from 0.01 to 2.2 seconds per sample, with an average of approximately 0.5 seconds (Figure~\ref{subfig:variability-image-segmentation}).
 Importantly, it is not trivial to predict which samples will take longer to process, as no simple heuristic (\emph{e.g.,} sample size, number of transformations) reliably predicts preprocessing time across workloads (\cref{subsec:motivation-heuristics}).
 This unpredictability makes it difficult to schedule data loading efficiently and exacerbates the impact of head-of-line blocking.

-In this paper, we address the following question: \emph{How can the data loader deliver preprocessed data to the GPU as fast as possible to minimize idle periods?} To achieve this, we propose \sys, a general-purpose, drop-in replacement for the PyTorch DataLoader that improves training time and GPU utilization without requiring prior knowledge of the dataset or preprocessing pipeline.
-This work extends our previous workshop paper~\cite{nouajispeedyloader}.
+In this paper, we address the following question: \emph{How can the data loader deliver preprocessed data to the GPU as fast as possible to minimize idle periods?}

+To achieve this, we propose \sys, a general-purpose, drop-in replacement for the PyTorch DataLoader that improves training time and GPU utilization without requiring prior knowledge of the dataset or preprocessing pipeline.
 Contrary to prior work~\cite{pytorch_dataloaders_tutorial, pecan, dali}, which treats all data samples uniformly and blocks batch creation on the slowest sample, \sys introduces a sample-aware scheduling strategy that dynamically adapts to per-sample preprocessing variability.
 The key idea behind \sys is to prioritize fast-to-process samples and defer slow ones for later use.
 This is a simple yet powerful approach that improves training performance, is generalizable across workloads, and maintains virtually the same model accuracy despite sample reordering inside the batches.

 In a nutshell, \sys provides a dynamic load balancer that classifies samples on the fly during training.
 All samples are optimistically assumed to be fast at first.
 After a brief profiling phase to gather lightweight heuristics, \sys applies a per-sample timeout -- samples that exceed a given threshold are flagged as slow and processed in the background, while the rest are immediately used to construct training batches.
 Fast and slow samples are managed through separate queues, enabling \sys to bypass slow samples and prevent stalling batch construction.